Andreyco/Laravel-Facebook/README.md

     // ...
 ),
 ```

 While in `app/config/app.php`, set the Facade name.
+Please, do not use `Facebook` which might cause problems.
 ```php
 'aliases' => array(
     // ...